What is the International Monetary Fund (IMF)?

-The leadership of the International Monetary Fund comprises the Managing Director, Board of Governors, Executive Board, and the Ministerial Committees.
-The Managing Director is the head of staff and chairman of the Executive Board while the Board of Governors is the topmost decision-making body in the IMF.
+The leadership of the International Monetary Fund comprises the Managing Director, Board of Governors, the Executive Board, and the Ministerial Committees.
+The Managing Director is the head of staff and chairman of the Executive Board, while the Board of Governors is the topmost decision-making body in the IMF.

 The Executive Board comprises 24 Executive Directors, representing all the 189 member countries.
-The eight large economies appoint one Executive Director each while the other 16 Directors represent the remaining countries, grouped into constituents of 4 to 24 countries.
-The large economies that have the power to appoint own Directors include the United States, Japan, Russia, Saudi Arabia, China, Germany, France and the United Kingdom.
+The eight large economies appoint one Executive Director each, while the other 16 Directors represent the remaining countries, grouped into constituents of 4 to 24 countries.
+The large economies that have the power to appoint their own Directors include the United States, Japan, Russia, Saudi Arabia, China, Germany, France, and the United Kingdom.

 The Executive Board conducts meetings several times a week.
 The board discusses matters ranging from economic policy issues to annual health checks of its member’s economies.
 The board members make decisions through consensus or formal voting.

-The IMF has two ministerial committees, i.e., the Development Committee and the International Monetary and Finance Committee (IMFC).
+The IMF comprises two ministerial committees, i.e., the International Monetary and Finance Committee (IMFC) and the Development Committee.
 The IMFC comprises 24 members drawn from the list of governors of member countries, with large economies appointing a representative just as is the case in the Executive Board.
 The committee monitors the development of the global economy and also advises the Board of Governors on important issues.